Soundtrack of My Life: He is RISEN!

-I casually mentioned that I had an Easter playlist and several heads whipped around and demanded that I share said Easter playlist immediately.
+I once casually mentioned to my Bible Study group that I had an Easter playlist.
+Several heads whipped around and demanded that I share said Easter playlist immediately.
 Oddly enough, they didn’t really care about my colonoscopy playlist, or the one I made to musically depict Arie’s season of The Bachelor.
 There was some interest when I disclosed that I had not one, but two Valentine’s Day selections.
 I have one if you are excited about love and another if you are irritated with love.

 I’m very creative.